dclive/B660M-HDV-i5-12400F-Hackintosh/README.md

-**Addendum:  OC88, OC89, OC90**
+**Addendum:  OC90+**

-OC88 - OC90 work great; just use OCAT to update.
+- Use OCAT to update.
 No issues to report.
 DO THIS.
 It's worth staying current and fully fixed.